logsdail/logsdail.github.io/sphinx-doc/group/index.rst

   * Examples of how to run software is in the project shared directory: `/home/scw1057/`

   * Extensive training material, both on using Hawk and HPC in general, are provided by `ARCCA <https://arcca.github.io/>`_.
+For training on the SLURM queue, checkout also `this page <https://researchcomputing.princeton.edu/support/knowledge-base/slurm>`_.

 * `Isambard <https://gw4-isambard.github.io/docs/>`_ : The Tier-2 facility accessed through the GW4 consortium.